- Introduction to Graduate Interdisciplinary Studies

 4 credit hours (D510)

 Students are required to take LBST D510 within their first year of entering the program.
 It is strongly recommended that students take the course in their first semester.
-The course provides a comprehensive introduction to graduate liberal studies, as well as preparing students to participate successfully in all facets of the MLS program.
-The course will examine methods of intellectual inquiry in the three fields represented in the MLS program: Arts & Letters, Natural Sciences, and Social Sciences.
+The course provides a comprehensive introduction to graduate interdisciplinary studies, as well as preparing students to participate successfully in all facets of the MIS program.
+The course will examine methods of intellectual inquiry in the three fields represented in the MIS program: Arts & Letters, Natural Sciences, and Social Sciences.
 Academic scholarship, research methodologies, writing conventions, and research ethics will be covered.

 9 credit hours (D501, D502, D503)